 Transformation isn’t easy.
 Once you get rolling, “social selling” becomes easier and can become like second nature.
 But if you’re a beginner trying to learn all the tactics and nuances, it can be pretty overwhelming.

 One thing we know for sure: Building a recognizable professional brand opens up sales opportunities.

 Download my social selling guide today!
 It’s free and you’ll learn proven techniques that will help you sell more!

 Every time you are online, be mindful of two things:

 - What you want others to experience about you.

 In each of your engagements, your customers, peers and even friends and family, are evaluating you (consciously and subconsciously).
-When you’re new to social media, the difference between #1 and #2 can vary wildly.
+When you’re building and maintaining your online presence, the difference between #1 and #2 can vary wildly.

 When you’re solid in your professional brand, there is no difference between #1 and #2.
 Your connections are clear about what you do and why you do it.